Troubleshooting Guide: Solving Common Diamond Polishing Issues

 How to fix scratches from polishing pads?

-Scratches left by polishing pads are caused by using too coarse a starting grit, contamination between grits (slurry from a coarser grit carried into a finer grit stage), or a damaged pad with exposed metal or hard inclusions.
+Scratches from pads are caused by contamination between grits or a damaged pad.
 Rinse the surface and pad thoroughly between every grit change — this is non-negotiable.

 Why are my polishing pads glazing?